 Free Tony The Tiger is dedicated to raising awareness for Tony and to securing his release to an accredited big cat sanctuary where he can receive the care, home, diet, enrichment, medical care and respect he deserves.
 It is also the mission of Free Tony The Tiger to bring attention to the severe problem of privately owned tigers in the United States.

 There are more tigers in captivity in the United States than left in the wild.
-We can help stop the abuse and exploitation of these magnificent cats by supporting The Big Cats & Public Safety Protection Act
+We can help stop the abuse and exploitation of these magnificent cats by supporting Big Cat Public Safety Act (H.R.
+3546)

 This bill would prohibit private possession of big cats except at highly-qualified facilities like accredited zoos where they can be properly cared for and safely managed.

-- Take Action at this link with the easy contact form courtesy of Big Cat Rescue ~ Tampa FL:
+- United States Residents ~ Take Action at this link with the easy contact form courtesy of Born Free USA:

-Tony represents one of the estimated 5,000-10,000 of privately owned tigers in the United States whose numbers are greater than tigers in the wild.
+Tony represents one of the estimated 5,000 plus privately owned tigers in the United States whose numbers are greater than tigers in the wild.
 Captive U.S. tigers are used in roadside zoos and attractions, photo ops and exhibitions, entertainment shows, pseudo-sanctuaries, bred for profit or are owned as “pets.”
 Others end up in canned hunts or on the black market.

 Please view these very important and informative videos from Big Cat Rescue – Tampa Florida addressing this issue.